En español | The short answer is maybe.

 3. Finally, you must meet the same criteria for SSI eligibility that apply to citizens.
 For starters, you must be disabled, blind, or 65 or older and have very limited income and financial resources.

 Because this issue is complicated, you might start with a visit to your local Social Security office or call 800-772-1213 to speak to a Social Security representative about your situation.
+You also may be able to get help applying for SSI from a local resettlement agency.
+The federal Office of Refugee Resettlement has a state-by-state directory of programs.

 [Editor’s note: Local Social Security offices are currently closed to walk-in visits due to the COVID-19 pandemic.
 Many Social Security services are available online and by phone.
 If you have a "dire need situation" regarding your benefits or need to update information attached to your Social Security number, such as your name or citizenship status, you may be able to schedule an in-person appointment.
 See Social Security's coronavirus page or call your local office for more information.]